 - Timing belt problems

 This guide provides more comprehensive details on each of these causes, including their potential OBD2 error codes.
-We’ll also review how to repair a car with RPMs that fluctuate while accelerating.
+We’ll also review how to fix a vehicle with RPMs that fluctuate while accelerating.

 10 Causes For RPMs Fluctuating While Accelerating